-Turning eyesores into artwork is the goal of a new initiative in Tangletown.
-Seven neighborhood utility boxes will be wrapped with local artists’ designs in the spring of 2018.
-The selection committee reviewed 22 artist submissions and selected six artists.
-The committee focused on designs that included aspects of cultural diversity and imagery unique to the Tangletown neighborhood.
+Turning eyesores into artwork was the goal of a 2018 initiative in Tangletown.
+Seven neighborhood utility boxes were wrapped with local artists’ designs in June of 2018.
+The artist selection committee focused on designs that included aspects of cultural diversity and imagery unique to the Tangletown neighborhood.
 Artwork featuring neighborhood landmarks helps to reinforce the character of Tangletown and make pedestrians and drivers aware of Tangletown’s identity.
 In addition, the box wraps help reduce graffiti.

 The locations and selected artwork include:

 - Two boxes at Lyndale and 50th (artist Robb Burnham), and one at Lyndale and Minnehaha Pkwy (artist Mandel Cameron): the designs selected for these three boxes along Lyndale reflect a very unique feature of Tangletown: the water tower and its stonework.

 - Two boxes at Nicollet and 50th (artists Charlotte DeVaughn and Macy Rajacich): the two designs were created by students who attended Washburn High School.
 These works reflect the diversity and character of the Washburn student body.

 - One box at Nicollet and 54th: the design reflects the diversity in the city of Minneapolis (artist Carla Januska).